eshaq95/Time-Series-Forecasting-Ambulance-Service-Calls/README.md

 - Overall downward trend in call volumes from 2017 to 2022

 ## Repository Structure
-- `data/`: Contains the dataset
+- `data/`: Contains the dataset, additional Excel file with data manipulation and analysis and also the 8-week prediction results of the best model
-- `scripts/`: R scripts for data preprocessing, analysis, and modeling
+- `scripts/`: R scripts for data preprocessing, analysis, and modelling
-- `results/`: Output files, including forecasts and performance metrics
+- `poster/`: Final A2 poster presentation,  including forecasts and performance metrics
-- `figures/`: Visualizations and plots
-- `poster/`: Final A2 poster presentation

 ## Usage
 1. Clone the repository